 NHS Greater Glasgow and Clyde is one of the largest healthcare systems in the UK employing around 40,000 staff in a wide range of clinical and non-clinical professions and job roles.
 We deliver acute hospital, primary, community and mental health care services to a population of over 1.15 million and a wider population of 2.2 million when our regional and national services are included.

-The post holder will provide clinical, professional and managerial leadership to nursing staff within the Trauma & Orthopaedics Service, ensuring the objectives and quality standards of the following strands of NHS Scotland’s National Quality Strategy and National Nursing and Midwifery Quality Assurance Framework are achieved and any future national initiatives.
+Urology & Outpatients has an exciting opportunity to recruit into the position of Lead Nurse for Urology & Outpatients North Sector.
+You will provide clinical, professional and managerial leadership to nursing staff within the Urology and Outpatients Service, ensuring the objectives and quality standards of the following strands of NHS Scotland’s National Quality Strategy and National Nursing and Midwifery Quality Assurance Framework are achieved and any future national initiatives.

 a) Care Assurance System (CAS), Excellence in care (EiC),